rachitnigam/rachitnigam.com/content/post/first-two-years.md

 grad school paper.
 However, at the start of March, everything turned upside down.
 Due to the COVID-19 crisis, Cornell shut down its campus and PLDI transformed into a virtual conference.
-I felt sad that I wouldn't be able to give a talk on Dahlia in paper (enough to write a [blog post](/post/virtual-cs-conferences/) about it).
+I felt sad that I wouldn't be able to give a talk on Dahlia in paper.
+Sad enough to write a [blog post](/post/virtual-cs-conferences/) about it.

 A few weeks into working from home and adjusting to our new reality, we heard back from LCTES.
 The paper on Diospyros is accepted while the one on FuTIL is